Eligibility and Requirements

 How do I get a Letter of Non-filing from the IRS?

 Tip: When going to the IRS website to request your transcript, use the Internet Explorer browser to allow for instant document downloads.
 We also reccomend submitting the request on a computer rather than on a smartphone device.
 Requests made on a smartphone may be rejected by the IRS.

-To submit your request via mail, you must fill out the Form 4506-T. You may click the following link to access the form: https://www.irs.gov/pub/irs-pdf/f4506t.pdf
+To submit request via mail, fill out the Form 4506-T available

-If you do not have a printer, ask your Case Manager to mail you a copy of the form.
+here.
+If you do not have a printer, request Case Manager to mail you a copy of the form.
 Complete forms must be mailed or faxed to the IRS at the following address:

-In some cases, the IRS may not be able to verify your identity or your past records.
+In the case, IRS is unable to verify your identity or your past records.
 In this case it may be necessary to schedule an in-person appointment at your local IRS Office.
-The IRS office will not serve walk-ins.
-You must schedule an appointment in advance.
-Appointments may be scheduled by calling 1- 844-545-5640.
+Find the nearest IRS office

 *Over the phone assistance may be limited due to the COVID-19 Health Crisis.